 Internal training is provided to all employees to educate and create awareness of what modern slavery is, its global impacts, and ways to identify practices within its customer and supplier base that may present a risk.

 Mun’s main supplier of glove products is Hartalega Holdings.
-Hartalega is a member of SEDEX who provides guidance and tools in ethical sourcing and building responsible supply chains.
+Mun and Hartalega are a members of SEDEX who provides guidance and tools in ethical sourcing and building responsible supply chains.
 Hartalega also has a Code of Conduct with its suppliers which outlines the prohibition of using child, trafficked, and forced labour.

 Modern slavery is a complex issue with multiple drivers and cannot be solved easily.
 All organisations, and specific businesses, have a responsibility to demonstrate that they are contributing to the solution through ongoing due diligence, reporting, and taking appropriate actions.